golden-narwhal12/opencv-word-problem-detector/README.md

 Point your camera (webcam or IP camera) at a piece of paper with a word problem on it.
 The program detects when it sees text that looks like a word problem, then captures a sharp image when you press spacebar.
 Uses burst capture to get the sharpest possible image even if your hand shakes.

-Perfect for digitizing math problems, homework, worksheets, and educational content.
+For digitizing math problems, homework, worksheets, etc

 ## Features